 My students always asked me, What should I write about?

 I'd answer: You are a student of the world.
 What is it that moves you?
 What incites you, enrages you?
-The first-person pronoun is a mighty tool.
+A first-person pronoun is a mighty tool.
 Use it.
 I have had successful students write about the virtues of napping (Middlebury), failing a course (Harvard), and having to shoot a farm dog because it couldn't work stock (Princeton)."

 One last point.
 The essay is considered so vital that one elite college, Bard College of New York, is willing to try something new in the admissions process.
 According to the NY Times, it is offering students a chance to write four 2,500 word essays on extremely complex subjects instead of looking at your SAT scores.
 The option is an attempt to return the application process to its fundamental goal: rewarding the best candidates, rather than just those who are best able to market themselves to admissions committees.